 One Leg Stand.
 With shoes removed, participants were asked to stand on one leg for 30 seconds, with eyes open.
 Each leg was tested.
 Participants were allowed up to 5 attempts for each leg to reach 30 seconds.
 Number of attempts and longest number of seconds was recorded.

-Nottingham Power Rig1.
+Nottingham Power Rig2.
 Quadriceps strength was measured on the Nottingham Power Rig (University of Nottingham, Nottingham, England) on participants younger than 80 years of age.
 The explosive power (watts) of the leg in extension was measured by having the participant push the foot against a flat pedal until the leg was fully extended.
 Participants were asked to complete three trials per leg.

 6 Meter Usual Pace.
-Time to complete (sec) and number of steps was measured as participants walked a 6-m course at usual pace.
+Time to complete (in seconds) and number of steps was measured as participants walked a 6 meter course at usual pace.
 Participants were asked to complete two trials.

 20 cm Narrow Walk.
-Time to complete (sec) and number of steps was measured as participants walked a narrow (20 cm wide) 6-m course at usual pace.
+Time to complete (in seconds) and number of steps was measured as participants walked a narrow (20 cm wide) 6 meter course at usual pace.
 The trial was scored as “unable to assess” if the participant stepped on or outside the line more than twice.
 Participants were allowed three attempts.
 If the first two attempts were successful (2 or fewer deviations from the marked course), the third trial was not administered.